How to Bleed Dirt Bike Brakes?

 - Use a clear tube to the bleeding nipple and use a pan to collect used fluid.

-- Once the bleeding nipple is closed, press the brakes and release it the end of the entire process.
+- Once the bleeding nipple is closed, press the brakes and release it at the end of the entire process.
 You can always customize your dirt bike for a better braking experience even in the sand.

 - Repeat the whole process 5 to 6 times and access the pressure on the brakes.
 Once you feel brakes are at their maximum potential, that’s it.